 There remains a final question.
 Is the reality of a real relation distinct from the reality of its base?
 It is one thing to conceive the absolute; it is another to conceive the relative; but is there one reality grounding both concepts, or are there two really distinct realities?
-To handle this question expeditiously, let us contrast counter-positions with the position.
+To handle this question expeditiously, let us contrast counterpositions with the position.

-On the basic counter-position, there is simply no meaning to talk about real relations.
-The real is a sub-division of the "already out there now".
+On the basic counter-position there is simply no meaning to talk about real relations.
+The real is a sub-division of the "already out there now."
 That is simply given.
-All relations arise only through the acitivities of our understanding.
-Therefore, no relations are "already out there now" and so none are real.
+All relations arise only through the activities of our understanding.